-I began sewing when I was only 14 and had learned bucket loads from the kick-ass dressmakers in my little town.
-At work, they were giving me more and more difficult jobs to work on and also put me in charge of production for the women who worked from home; I rose up the ranks quite quickly and began to work entirely on silks and chiffons and even more expensive cloths, I became much more confident and eventually quit aged 24 years to launch my first workroom designing bespoke evening gowns and high tea dresses.
-I guess I thought that I knew it all back then, but then little did I know it would take another 30 years of practice and learning before I could genuinely award myself the title of Atelier.
+I began sewing when I was only 14 after being inspired by the kick-ass dressmakers in my little town.
+So by the time I began work at my first job with a Tailor in Birmingham City Centre, I was already quite skilled.
+And within a few weeks of landing my first job in London they were trusting me with quite challenging pieces allowing me to work entirely on silks and chiffons and expensive cloths.
+So within two years of finishing my course at London College of Fashion, I launched my first workroom designing bespoke evening gowns and high tea dresses for the ladies of Notting Hill, Kensington and Knightsbridge.
+I guess I thought that I knew it all back then, but little did I know it would take another 30 years of practice and learning before I could genuinely award myself the title of Atelier.

 ON A JOURNEY TO BECOMING THE BEST ATELIER IN LONDON